ReadyForZero/babbage/README.md

 babbage
 =======

 A library to create computation engines.
+Easily gather data and compute summary measures in a declarative way.

 ## Usage